Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 - Avoid pull-ups.
 It can seem nerve-wracking to take your newly trained little one out without a pull-up on, but it is NOT a good idea.
 A pull-up feels just like a diaper and it will cause their muscle memory to go right back to peeing and pooping in their diaper.
 After all, they have been going potty in this method for their entire life!

 - Do not push the steps.
-Trying to get through the steps too quickly will not be beneficial in any way.
+Trying to get through the oh crap potty training blocks too quickly will not be beneficial in any way and it might actually hinder any progress.

 The book will explain in greater detail why you should not do these things, and it will give you a better idea of how to handle every situation you may encounter.